trex-paxos/trex-paxos-jvm/README.md

 }
 ```

 The progress of each node is its highest promised `N` and its highest fixed slot `S`.
-The command values are
+Accepted command values are
-journaled into a given slot index.
+journaled into a given slot index with the `Accept` message so that we can retransmit
+them easily.
+There is no need to actually persist anything other than the actual comamnd bytes against
+each slot key.

 Journal writes must be crash-proof (disk flush or equivalent).
 The journal's `sync ()`
 method must first flush any commands into their slots and only then flush the `progress`.
 The method `long highestAcceptedSlot()` is required to run the leader takeover protocol.
 It is mentioned here as it would slow down crash recovery if it was slow to compute this value.